 The most obvious advantage of this device is its size.
 Its dimensions make room for some user-friendly playing experience and portability.
 So, if you’re playing a gig or have a studio session where it’s more important to get a wide range of natural drumming sounds, the Roland HandSonic-HPD20 is a reasonable choice.

-The pads are soft and ergonomic, so that both experienced drummers and drumming beginners can play them with equal zest and passion.
+The pads are soft and ergonomic so that both experienced percussionists and drumming beginners can play them with equal zest and passion.

 Still, those players who have some previous percussion experience will be able to spot and use more features of this Roland machine than those with less experience.

-Although DJs are more often tend to use sample and percussion pads, this is a fresh option for wide range of generic and custom-made sounds for their performances.
+Although DJs tend to use sample and percussion pads, this is a fresh option for a wide range of generic and own custom sounds for their performances.
 Having an all-in-one solution is a dream-come-true option for every DJ, which is why the Roland HandSonic-HPD20 comes in pretty handy for this purpose.

-Getting a Roland HandSonic-HPD20 is a great device to enrich your drumming sessions, either as an addition to a larger electronic drum kit or as a standalone device.
-It can really add a bit of flare to your life performances, as well as provide a new platform to practice and record your rhythm creativity.
+Getting a Roland HandSonic-HPD20 is a great choice to enrich your drumming sessions, either as an addition to a larger electronic drum kit or as a standalone device.
+It can really add a bit of flair to your live performances, as well as provide a new platform to practice and record your rhythm creativity.